 “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 (Matthew 5:48)

-I belong to a church called “Cross of Christ“.
+I belong to a church called “Cross of Christ”.
 Our “ministers have a message… that inspires in (us) the belief in the divinity of Jesus Christ.”
-That message is that as our Substitute Savior Jesus Christ was perfect for us–in our place!
+That message is about our Substitute Savior Jesus Christ, Who was perfect for us–in our place!
 It is only through faith in Him that we meet God’s requirements for eternal life.
-It is knowing what our Savior God has done for us, that inspires us to live our lives for Him.
+It’s knowing all that our Savior God has done for us, which inspires us to live our lives for Him.

 My church website explains the basic message that will be shared in each sermon:

 “At Cross of Christ our messages reflect these basic truths:

 1.)
 We have sinned against God and deserve his punishment.
 (To show how we have sinned, our Pastor teaches something that God requires of us in His law, which leads us to see that once again we have sinned.)

 2.)
 God’s mercy is infinitely greater than our sin, and He has freely forgiven our sins by taking our punishment for us and crediting us with His holiness and perfection (through faith).